 “Providing us a link to your YouTube channel can be invaluable for us when we are evaluating.
 It allows us to see many different things.
 We check out any awesome videos you may have made – proving that you are taking the steps to be seen as a professional musician complete with music videos.
 But also if you have live footage posted that really helps us get an idea of what to expect from your live performance.
 And of course, seeing how many views you have on videos is further evidence of your fan engagement.” – Stacey Wilhelm, Senior Manager Music Festival

 “Music consumption is constantly evolving and right now playlist placements are crucial to your development.
 Today a feature on a hot playlist is just as valuable as a feature in a major publication.
 So, if you have been featured on any playlists make sure you include a link in your application.” – Brian Hobbs, Music Festival Programmer

 Apply to Showcase at the 2019 SXSW Music Festival

 Apply to showcase before the October 28 deadline to be considered for the 2019 SXSW Music Festival.
 Performing at SXSW can provide a platform to raise the profile of your project, as well as offer networking opportunities with fellow music industry professionals across all disciplines.

 Attend SXSW 2019

-Join us for SXSW 2019 – register to attend by Thursday, September 13 to lock in the lowest prices.
+Join us for SXSW 2019 – register to attend by Friday, October 26 and save.
 Reserve your lodging through SXSW Housing & Travel for the best available rates for hotels close to the action.
 If you need a helping hand to figure out which badge is right for you, try taking our Tracks quiz to find out which credential suits you best.